Sequential Bayesian Registration for Functional Data: Discussion and future work

 Particle degeneracy often arises in SMC sampling for a sequence of distributions with increasing state space dimension, and can lead to unreliable posterior estimates.
 We partly resolve this issue by initializing new components of each particle such that the updated particles lie in a region of high posterior probability.
-In the current inferential setting, where phase components are added to the state space as new data arrives, this initialization can be performed for each particle by registering the new functional observation to that particle's template using a computationally efficient optimization-based technique.
-Furthermore, we monitor the effective sample size (ESS) throughout the algorithm, because small values of ESS can indicate evidence of particle degeneracy.
-In the increasing state space dimension setting, degeneracy may be remedied by duplicating existing particles, thereby increasing the number of weighted samples.
+When phase components are added to the state space as new data arrives, this initialization is performed by drawing from a distribution centered at a phase function obtained by aligning the new functional observation to existing template particles.
+Furthermore, we monitor ESS as small values of ESS can indicate evidence of particle degeneracy.
+Degeneracy may be remedied by duplicating existing particles, thereby increasing the number of weighted samples.
 This was not necessary in our studies, as the ESS was large and no significant decrease in ESS was observed as we added more functions to the data.

 The proposed Bayesian registration model may be modified depending on the application of interest.
 The key assumption that makes the model computationally tractable is that phase components are piecewise linear functions with Dirichlet increments.
 This reduces the state space dimension relative to similar models in the literature and enables faster posterior inference.
 Another consideration is that, for the sake of isometry and simple derivations, we build the Bayesian hierarchical model on the SRVF space.
 This limits our model to functions for which derivatives exist almost everywhere.
 The proposed method is therefore applicable to various real data studies where interest lies in smooth evolutions of a variable.